-Examiner: How would you manage this case if you could spend any money and access any equipment?
-Imagine you are explaining your plan to a colleague.
+Examiner: Outline an appropriate management plan for this case if you could spend any money and access any equipment?
+Imagine you are explaining the plan to a colleague.
 Let's just concentrate on the next 3 days.

 Candidate: ok so you just want the first 3 days?